 26) The Conjuring (2013): “The Conjuring” made an appearance at #8 on my Top Ten Films of 2013 post from three years ago.
 In the spirit of expedience, I shall reference that review here: “James Wan, the Malaysian-born director of such torture porn ‘classics’ as “Saw” and “Insidious,” may seem like an odd choice to direct this gore-less throwback to 1970’s haunted house/demon possession classics like “The Amityville Horror” and “The Exorcist,” but as it happens, he brought just the right touch to the proceedings.
 “The Conjuring” follows disco generation demonologists Ed and Lorraine Warren (Patrick Wilson and Vera Farmiga) as they attempt to rid a drafty Rhode Island house of the vengeful spirit(s) that reside within, driving a financially-strapped family close to the breaking point.
 The film is as much about the convictions of Ed and Lorraine as it is about the close-knit family bond felt by the Perron family.
 Ron Livingston and especially Lili Taylor are excellent as the Perrons, parents of five girls, who moved into this country home for a country bargain.
 And no wonder.
 Old school horror FTW.”
 If you like this, see also: “The Amityville Horror” (original version – 1979), “Annabelle” (2014).

 27) The Devil’s Backbone (2001): It was less than one week ago when I watched “Crimson Peak,” the latest mood piece from “Pan’s Labyrinth” director Guillermo del Toro.
 But if “Pan’s Labyrinth” was del Toro’s most artistic film, and 2013’s “Pacific Rim” was his most ambitious, “Crimson Peak” represented del Toro returning to his supernatural roots.
 In fact, so much of “Crimson Peak” was taken from his best film, 2001’s “The Devil’s Backbone,” that it’s a shame “Crimson Peak” isn’t better than it was.
-Both films are period ghost stories; “El Espinazo del Diablo” follows the exploits of young Carlos, the newest ward of an isolated Spanish orphanage during the heyday of the Spanish Civil War (a setting that del Toro used again, five years later, in “Pan’s Labyrinth”).
-An unexploded bomb sits, nose-deep, in the orphanage courtyard, while the headmistress limps around on a wooden leg, a violent handyman obsesses over the contents of the orphanage safe, pro-Franco rebels linger in the surrounding hills, and (the key to everything, perhaps?) the ghost of a murdered student lingers about after dark.
+Both films are period ghost stories; the better one, “El Espinazo del Diablo,” follows the exploits of young Carlos, the newest ward of an isolated Spanish orphanage during the heyday of the Spanish Civil War (a setting that del Toro used again, five years later, in “Pan’s Labyrinth”).
+An unexploded bomb sits, nose-deep, in the orphanage courtyard, while the headmistress limps around on a wooden leg, while a violent handyman obsesses over the contents of the orphanage safe, while pro-Franco rebels linger in the surrounding hills, and (the key to everything, perhaps?) while the ghost of a murdered student lingers about after dark.
 Somber and elegiac.
 If you like this, see also: “Pan’s Labyrinth” (2006), “Crimson Peak” (2015).

 28) The Thing (1982): “Halloween” maestro John Carpenter turned down directing duties for that movie’s inevitable sequel in favor of this seminal classic, set on an Antarctic research base.
 Though billed as science fiction, the title character, accidentally unearthed when Kurt Russell, Wilford Brimley, Keith David, Donald Moffat and others discover a spaceship from 100,000 buried beneath the ice, is nothing less than the stuff horror movies are made of.
 For one thing, the thing shape shifts, taking possession of humans it encounters, filling the whole research station with dread.
 For another thing, the dozen or so men in Russell’s charge are down there…in Antarctica…all alone.
 What will happen when their relief/resupply team arrives?
 Horrifying stuff, with chilling special effects and an ending left open for a sequel that never came.
 If you like this, see also: “The Thing from Another World” (1951), “Body Snatchers” (1993).